Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

 1922 - The Cuno Feldmann House, Erdenerstrasse 10-12, Berlin, Germany.
 This home is much the same design as Kempner and is still standing though much altered.
 It was partially destroyed at the end of WWII and rebuilt during the 1950s.
-It was partially demolished in 1958.
+It was partially destroyed in 1958.
 The new owner was stopped by police and subsequently rebuilt it.
 The original pitched roof, however, was not replaced.
 Drawings indicate that there were 3 dormer windows facing the street.
 The window above the door is obviously not part of the original design.

 USModernist